argonprotocol/argon-commander-deploy/README.md

 # Copy bitcoin state to speed up loading by hours/days
 # Be careful this will override data that is already there
-docker compose run --remove-orphans bitcoin-data
+docker compose run --remove-orphans --pull=always bitcoin-data

+docker compose build bitcoin
+docker compose build argon-miner

 # Start argon and bitcoin
 docker compose up -d